-All of Patron's tequilas are distilled from 100% Weber blue agave in the highlands of Jalisco.
-The agave piñas are harvested at around 8 years of growth and sent to the nearby Hacienda Patrón distillery to begin the process of making tequila.
+All of Patrón's tequilas are distilled from 100 percent Weber blue agave in the highlands of Jalisco.
+The agave piñas are harvested at around eight years of growth and sent to the nearby Hacienda Patrón distillery to begin the process of making tequila.

 This method adds to the flavor we find in Patrón and other tequilas that use it.
 There is something about the old-fashioned way of extracting the juice that adds depth to the spirit.
 Even if it is a partial mix, it makes a significant difference.

 Patrón Silver Tequila is the base for the Patrón products and is un-aged.
 Within this same line, Patrón also produces a reposado and añejo tequila.